relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Mock distributions: simple models

 In Fig. \ref{fig: nis magnification} and Fig. \ref{fig: 2nis magnification} we have the magnification maps $|\mu|$ for the NIS and 2NIS, respectively, Those maps are depicted in concordance with the convergence maps shown in Fig. \ref{fig: nis convergence} and Fig. \ref{fig: 2nis convergence}.

-At critical curves, by definition, $\mu$ diverges, for instance, they are depicted as regions of high $|\mu|$.
-Due to this behavior, even true deviations from true critical curves are expected to make difficult to accurately recover $\mu$.
+At critical curves, by definition $\mu$ diverges, so that they are depicted as regions of high $|\mu|$.
+Due to this behavior, even true deviations from true critical curves are expected to make it difficult to accurately recover $\mu$.

 For the NIS, we have that reconstructions $(1)-(4)$ (upper row in Fig. \ref{fig: nis magnification}) produce critical curves that actually follow the form and size of the true ones, but are noisy and quite irregular, particularly the outer or tangential curve.
 Such irregularities in fact provide a $|\mu|$ map with high error close to the critical curves, as it is depicted in Fig. \ref{fig: nis mag comp} (upper row).
 Now, by including the smoothing in reconstructions $(5)-(8)$ (middle row in Fig. \ref{fig: nis magnification}) we can see a better recovery of critical curves.
 They are not as smooth as the true ones, but are less irregular than curves $(1)-(4)$.
-The improvement is not restricted to the recovery of such critical curves in shape and size, but it extents to the overall estimation of $|\mu|$, particularly when weak lensing is used, as it can be seen for reconstructions $(6)$ and $(8)$ in Fig. \ref{fig: nis mag comp} (lower row).
+The improvement is not restricted to the recovery of such critical curves in shape and size, but it extends to the overall estimation of $|\mu|$, particularly when weak lensing is used, as it can be seen for reconstructions $(6)$ and $(8)$ in Fig. \ref{fig: nis mag comp} (lower row).
 Still, the highest deviations in $|\mu|$ appear close to the critical curves.

 Now, with respect to the 2NIS, in Fig. \ref{fig: 2nis magnification} we can see that there are no significant differences between the critical curves provided by the eight reconstructions.
 All of them provide accurate reproductions of the critical curves both in shape and size.
-However, for reconstructions $(5)-(8)$ we get a better reproduction of $|\mu|$ as whole, as it is depicted in Fig. \ref{fig: 2nis mag comp}.
+However, for reconstructions $(5)-(8)$ we get a better reproduction of $|\mu|$ as a whole, as it is depicted in Fig. \ref{fig: 2nis mag comp}.
 Again, the highest deviations appear close to the critical curves.